Insight-Services-APAC/copilot-lab-sql/help/lab3.md

 ## Fixing a query

+If you find that the `GROUP BY` clause is lost, make sure to explicitly require that it is retained (along with the `ORDER BY`) in your prompt.

 You'll find a final solution (which may differ from yours) in the [lab3-fixedquery-solution.sql](lab3-fixedquery-solution.sql).

 ## Modifying the Customer table